speeduino/wiki.js/Connecting_to_TunerStudio.md

 ## Downloading Tuner Studio

-If you haven't already, grab a copy of Tuner Studio from: http://www.tunerstudio.com/index.php/downloads Tuner Studio is available for Windows, Mac and linux and will run on most PCs as it's system requirements are fairly low.
+If you haven't already, grab a copy of Tuner Studio from [EFI Analytics](http://www.tunerstudio.com/index.php/downloads) Tuner Studio is available for Windows, Mac and linux and will run on most PCs as it's system requirements are fairly low.

 The current minimum version of TunerStudio required is 3.0.7, but the latest version is usually recommended.